Baltimore Child Custody Attorney

 In rare cases, a parent is deemed unfit to parent during the divorce or cannot, for some reason, be a guardian in any way.
 There are many reasons for a court to consider awarding one party sole custody, meaning both physical and legal custody, including abandonment, death, or if a parent poses a risk.
 It is important to have quality legal representation when legal custody is on the line and Albers & Associates is ready to fight for your rights.

-Albers & Associates recognizes the magnitude of child custody cases.
-We understand the stress our clients endure when facing such a significant legal matter.
-Albers & Associates is comprised of experienced matrimonial and family law attorneys.
-For more information about our child custody services or to schedule a confidential consultation regarding your child custody matter, contact Albers & Associates today.
+Albers & Associates recognizes the significance of child custody cases.
+We understand the challenges our clients face when dealing with these important matters.
+Our firm includes accomplished matrimonial and family law attorneys.
+For more details about our child custody services or to schedule a confidential consultation about your case, contact Albers & Associates today.